- What does the surgery involve?

 How long will I need to stay in hospital?

 "Patients can go home either the day of surgery or the morning after surgery."

 How long will I need off work?

 How long until I can exercise?

-“You will be able to walk around within hours of surgery.
+"You will be able to walk around within hours of surgery.
 The morning after surgery I would expect a patient to be able to walk around relatively comfortably.
-On discharge from hospital I would recommend increasing activity levels daily including longer and longer walks.
+On discharge from hospital I would recommend increasing activity levels on a daily basis including longer and longer walks.
 More active exercise such as at the gym can be introduced one week after surgery, with a gentle reintroduction to aerobic exercise such as light jogging, cycling or swimming.
-Any exercise involving heavy lifting should be avoided for one month.”
+Any exercise involving heavy lifting should be avoided for one month."

 How soon can I reintroduce solid foods?

-“Following gastric banding the restriction in the speed of eating is variable.
+"Following gastric banding the restriction in the speed of eating is variable.
 The band is empty at the time of surgery and is adjusted about four weeks after surgery.
 Sometimes several band adjustments are needed in clinic before the perfect restriction is produced.
 We advise that patients take in liquids for one week after surgery, then introduce a puree consistency diet, followed by mashed food and then well chewed food.
-Following the band adjustments or tightening, patients are requested to be careful with solid foods, particularly bread and dry meat such as chicken for several days until they know how tight the band is.”
+Following the band adjustments or tightenings, patients are requested to be careful with solid foods, particularly bread and dry meat such as chicken for several days until they know how tight the band is."

 How will I know when the band is at the optimum tightness?

 "The band should work by forcing a patient to eat slowly and methodically."